Universite-Gustave-Eiffel/elastodynamicsx/docsrc/gettingstarted/overview.rst

 where :math:`\mathbf{u}`, :math:`\mathbf{v}=\partial_t \mathbf{u}`, :math:`\mathbf{a}=\partial_t^2\mathbf{u}` are the displacement, velocity and acceleration fields, :math:`\mathbf{M}`, :math:`\mathbf{C}` and :math:`\mathbf{K}` are the mass, damping and stiffness forms, and :math:`\mathbf{b}` is an applied force.
 For time domain problems :math:`\mathbf{K}` may be a non-linear function of :math:`\mathbf{u}`.

+The library provides a high level interface to build and solve common problems in a few lines code.

 Build problems